Replacing an Over-the-range Microwave with a Range Hood

+Replacing an over-the-range microwave with a range hood may be the best part of my budget-friendly kitchen makeover.
 Nothing says custom kitchen like a custom range hood instead of an over-the-range microwave.

 I am no fan of an over-the-range microwave, and replacing it with a range hood was inevitable.
+There was only one problem – a range hood insert is way more expensive than an under-cabinet range hood!

 An under-cabinet range hood isn’t a bad option; I just really didn’t want more stainless steel in this kitchen.